The cosmopolitan city of Melbourne is your starting point for enjoying the delights of Phillip Island.

 Melbourne is famous for its diversity – cosmopolitan and cultural but also the sporting capital of Australia.

 The city was founded in 1835 on the lands of the Boonerwrung and Wurundjeri people.
-Visit the Koori Heritage Trust in King Street to learn about their history and culture through displays of photographs and documents, plus art exhibitions.
+Visit the Koori Heritage Trust at Federation Square to learn about their history and culture through displays of photographs and documents, plus art exhibitions.

-The great thing about the city is that most places of cultural or historical interest, and tourist attractions, are in the central business district (CBD) or within walking distance of it.
+The great thing about the city of Melbourne is that most places of cultural or historical interest, and tourist attractions, are in the central business district (CBD) or within walking distance of it.